 The PLAY/PAUSE button works differently depending on the current playback status.

-The LEFT, RIGHT, and SELECT button works differently depending on the availability of the on-screen playback controls.
 When the playback controls appear on the screen, pressing the LEFT or RIGHT button selects a different item and pressing the SELECT button confirms the selection.

 When there are no playback controls on the screen, pressing the LEFT or RIGHT button skips back or forward 10 seconds.
 When either button is pressed, the on-screen playback controls simultaneously appear and the progress bar is focused on.